asapdiscovery/asap-fitness.github.io/contributing.md

 Ensure that **every write-up contains the headers listed above**.
 These pieces of metadata will appear in the index of experiments for a given virus.
 The `title` will appear as the title, the `subtext` will appear as a description below the title, and the `keywords` are used to filter the write-ups listed in the index.

-Finally, if this is your first time contributing to `dms-vep.github.io`, make sure to update the `contributors.json` with your name and a link to a photo:
+Finally, if this is your first time contributing to `dms-vep.github.io`, make sure to update the `public/contributors.json` file with your name and a link to a photo:

 ```json
 [